-It is 2:30 pm - it's so hot - it is in a corner pretty declined in Cambodia (between Siem Reap and the border with Laos) where there is neither mains nor running water; there for a long time wanted to visit a school without knowing how to do, and it passes at this time there a small school.
+It is 2:30 pm - so it is very hot - we are in a rather remote corner of Cambodia (between Siem Reap and the border with Laos) where there is no electricity network or running water; we have for a while wanted to visit a school without knowing how to do it, and we pass at that moment in front of a small school.

-There are only two buildings, 6 classrooms in all that one that looks more like a barn than a classroom.
-Three cows are in the courtyard of recreation/field situated between the school and the road.
-Three profs are outside the classrooms, discussing while children do their exercises.
+There are only two buildings, 6 classrooms in all, one of which looks more like a barn than a classroom.
+Three cows run in the playground/field between the school and the road.
+Three teachers are outside the classrooms, talking while the children do their exercises.

-It starts to meet them.
-They are very young and speak little English, are all smiles but a little embarrassed to not be able to answer our questions.
-I digress Group (children are out with us) to take some shots of the place and classrooms full of studious students.
-As soon as I pass the door of a class, students get up and say “Soursdey!” (“Hello!”) and to MNAs illico.
-I get to take a video of this moment in the last class where 11-year-old students have some Foundation in English.
-I talk a little bit with the class about filming (I apologize in advance for the average stability of this scene on-screen :)).
+We set out to meet them.
+They are very young and speak little English, are all smiles but a little embarrassed not to be able to answer our questions too much.
+I move away from the group (children are outside with us) to take some shots of the place and the classrooms full of studious students.
+As soon as I walk through the door of a class, all the students stand up and say “Soursdey!” (“Hello!”) and sit down immediately.
+I manage to take a video of this moment in the last class where the 11-year-olds have some basics in English.
+I chat a little bit with the class while filming (I apologize in advance for the average stability of this scene on the screen :)).

-Skips to the final half an hour with them, and then we take our road.
+We finally spend half an hour with them, then we resume our journey.

-The Cambodian school system is close to the french model, the fact of the long French presence in the country (1863-1953).
+The Cambodian school system is close to the French model, due to the long French presence in the country (1863-1953).

-The Constitution of Cambodia Announces equal access to education and the free primary and secondary education for all, and compulsory education up to 14 years.
-Kindergarten, it is not mandatory, and few children go there (only 15%).
+The Constitution of Cambodia announces equal access to education and the free primary and secondary education for all, and compulsory school up to the age of 14.
+Kindergarten is not compulsory, and few children attend (only 15%).

-Since 1996, the school is divided into six years of primary education (level 1 to 6, with schooling at the age of six years (6 to 11 years)), followed by three years in college (years 7, 8 and 9 (ages 12 to 14)) and finally three years in high school.
+Since 1996, the school has been divided into six years of primary education (level 1 to 6, with schooling from the age of six (6 to 11)), followed by three years in college (years 7, 8 and 9 (12 to 14 years)) and finally three years in high school.

-- In 2009, nearly 93% of children aged 6 to 11 years old were enrolled in primary school (compared with 81% in 2005).
-Progress was especially visible in rural areas and among girls.
-But difficulties persist: about 10% of children enter primary school are older after 6 years and have therefore already the delay; the repetitions are frequent; 66% of children actually spend at the college.
+- In 2009, nearly 93% of children aged 6 to 11 were enrolled in primary school (against 81% in 2005).
+Most of the progress has been visible in rural areas and among girls.
+But difficulties persist: around 10% of children entering primary school are aged after 6 years and are therefore already behind; repetitions are frequent; 66% of children actually go to college.

 - Cost to families : Public school is free ... in theory.
-There's just the same tuition (to participate in the school operating expenses, to pay the uniform, school supplies, etc.).
-And unfortunately, teachers often ask extra money, in order to supplement their incomes.
-This is illegal, this practice has been condemned by the Government.
+There are still school fees (to help with the running costs of the school, to pay for the uniform, school supplies, etc.).
+And unfortunately, teachers often ask for extra money to supplement their income.
+It is illegal, this practice has been condemned by the government.

-- There are also schools in the temples, held by the (less Buddhist) monks.
-This allows the poor to go to school for free, in Exchange for help in the monastery.
-It has stayed a night a temple school, where there were so young monks, young had to be between the ages of 10 or 12.
+- There are also schools in the temples, run by the bonzes (the less Buddhist).
+This allows the poorest to go to school for free, in exchange for help in the monastery.
+We slept one night in a temple-school, where there were young monks, the youngest must be between 10 or 12 years old.

 The time of learning

-Classes are held either the morning or afternoon.
-It is often like that because there are not enough qualified teachers or schools.
+Classes take place either in the morning or in the afternoon.
+It is often like that because there are not enough qualified teachers and / or places in schools.

-The other part of the day where they are not in school, they work often with their parents (in the fields, in their restaurant, in their small shop...) and help with the chores of the House.
+The other part of the day when they're not at school, they work often with their parents (in the fields, in their restaurant, in their little shop, etc.) and help with household chores.

-To go to school, they come to foot, in bike.
-In the countryside, they do sometimes 10 kms bike to come to school.
+To go to school, they either come to pied, either bike.
+In the countryside, they sometimes cycle 10 km to school.

-The children go to the school of Monday to Friday.
-Primary, each course lasts 40 minutes (27 to 30 sequences per week in all).
+The children go to school from Monday to Friday.
+In primary, each lesson lasts 40 minutes (27 to 30 sequences per week in all).

-The school year includes 38 weeks of courses, by the end of September at the beginning of the month of July.
+The school year includes 38 weeks of lessons, from the end of September to the beginning of July.

-The major holidays last so 3 months (from early July to late September)!
-But be not jealous too fast...
-From July to September, this is the monsoon season, there is so much work in the fields for crops: leave them this great holiday period so that it can work with their parents in the fields.
-This avoids most of the children, especially in rural areas, drop out of school during the monsoon season.
+The summer holidays therefore last 3 months (from the beginning of July to the end of September)!
+But do not be jealous too quickly… From July to September, it is the monsoon period, so there is a lot of work in the fields for the crops: we leave them this long holiday period so that they can work. with their parents in the fields.
+This prevents most children, especially in the countryside, from dropping out of school during the monsoon.

-Two other holiday periods in the year: in November for the feast of the waters; and in April for the khmer new year.
+Two other vacation periods in the year: in November for the Water Festival; and in April for the Khmer New Year.

-Children often have little personal equipment: one or two pens, one or two specifications, rule, Eraser.
-They rank all in a plastic bag.
-Sometimes they have a small Binder, but not all.
+Children often have little personal equipment: one or two pens, one or two notebooks, a ruler, an eraser.
+They store everything in a plastic bag.
+Sometimes they have a small satchel, but not all of them.

-They have little textbook.
-Sometimes not there not enough for each and they have to share several (sometimes a manual for 5 students).
+They have few textbooks.
+Sometimes there isn't enough for everyone and they have to share it with others (sometimes a manual for 5 students).

-The wearing of uniform is mandatory.
-It consists of a white blouse and a blue skirt Navy for girls, a white shirt and blue pants for boys.
-It is the same that was seen throughout the country.
-These are families who must buy it.
+Wearing the uniform is mandatory.
+It consists of a white blouse and navy blue skirt for girls, a white shirt and blue pants for boys.
+It’s the same that we have seen across the country.
+Families have to buy it.

-Schools have no canteens.
-In general, they go eat at home.
-Sometimes there are small vendors of food in front of schools so they can eat before returning home.
+Schools do not have canteens.
+Usually they go home to eat.
+Sometimes there are small food vendors in front of schools so they can eat before they go home.

-The subjects taught at primary school are: khmer (the language of the country, our equivalent of french courses), mathematics, national identity (history, geography), moral and civic responsibilities, knowledge daily to participate in the life of the local and national community sciences, and a foreign language (usually English)
+The subjects taught at primary school are: Khmer (the language of the country, our equivalent of French lessons), mathematics, national identity (history, geography), morals and civic responsibilities, daily knowledge to participate in the life of the local and national community , science, and a foreign language (usually English)

-The teachers have the status of officials.
-At the elementary level, teachers must have the Bachelor's degree; but in practice, many do not have this level currently.
+The tenured teachers have the status of officials.
+At the primary level, teachers must have the baccalaureate; but in practice, many do not currently have this level.

-The salary is $ 60 (or 53 euros) per month for primary school teachers; suddenly, they often have second jobs to feed their families.
+The salary is $ 60 (ie 53 euros) per month for primary school teachers; as a result, they often have to have a second job to feed their families.

-Not easy to find a school where people speak quite good English to put all our questions.
-Suddenly, I found quite a lot of info and more on the Internet.
+It's not easy to find a school where people speak English well enough to ask all of our questions.
+So I found quite a bit of extra info on the internet.